Pope Paul V died in January 1621, two months after the Battle of the White Mountain which marked a very

 commander of the Papal troops and given the fiefdoms of Monterotondo and

-The pope's conduct during the Thirty Years' War was often influenced more by the desire to expand the Barberini possessions, than by his spiritual mission or the interests of the Catholic states involved in the war.
+The Pope's conduct during the Thirty Years' War was often influenced more by the desire to expand the Barberini possessions, than by his spiritual mission or the interests of the Catholic states.

 The war took a bad turn in 1630 when Gustavus Adolphus, King of Sweden, helped by the Dutch and financed by France came to aid the German Lutherans: in the Battle of Breitenfield he defeated the Imperial troops.
 Pope Urban VIII in that same period showed that he too was wary of the success of the Holy Roman Emperor and in the war for the succession in the Duchy of Mantua he sided with Cardinal Richelieu in supporting a French candidate against the claims of Emperor Ferdinand II who was married to Eleonore of Gonzaga, sister of the last duke.
 The war was a catastrophe not only for Mantua, which was sacked by the Imperial army, but for the whole of Northern Italy which was crossed by mercenary troops sent by France and by the Duke of Savoy; this led to spreading one of the worst plagues, which had a severe impact on the economy of the richest Italian region.

-Pope Urban VIII was worried about the defence of Rome and he built new imposing walls between Porta Portese and Porta Cavalleggeri.
+Pope Urban VIII was worried about the defence of Rome and he built new imposing walls between Porta Portese and Porta Cavalleggeri and a round bastion at Palazzo del Quirinale, similar to what he did at Castelgandolfo in a palace which the popes still use in summer.

 In 1622 Pope Gregory XV founded Sacra Congregatio de Propaganda Fide